 “Politics is invaluable for all sorts of reasons—chief among them being decades of elegant writing in the service of surgical intelligence.”—Toni Morrison

 Hendrik Hertzberg has been a staff writer and editor at The New Yorker since 1992; he was a staff writer there in the early 1970s as well.
-He has also been a naval officer, a Newsweek reporter, President Jimmy Carter’s… More about Hendrik Hertzberg
+A Harvard graduate, he has also been a naval officer, a Newsweek reporter, President Jimmy Carter’s chief… More about Hendrik Hertzberg

 Published by Penguin Books Jun 28, 2005| 720 Pages| ISBN 9781101200926